You have a brand new home. You have a warranty on your home. Did you know that changes or even improvements made on your home can nullify a warranty?

 After-market Plumbing Add-ons

-Common additions such as hand held shower wands, soap dispensers, bidets, etc. can void the warranty on the plumbing fixtures to which they are attached.
+Common additions such as handheld shower wands, soap dispensers, bidets, etc. can void the warranty on the plumbing fixtures to which they are attached.
+Check your warranty before making any major plumbing changes, and if you’re concerned about voiding it, there are many non-invasive options for similar products you can use instead.

-Installing black out blinds or after market frosting/tinting products can void the warranty on the entire window unit.
+Installing black out blinds or after-market frosting/tinting products can void the warranty on the entire window unit.
 These products have the potential to superheat the window unit and can cause warping of the frame or fracturing of the glass.
+This is another item you can discuss with your builder if you’re planning a newly built house.
+Pacesetter includes window treatments as part of your designQ interiors session.
+If you’re interested in specific window treatments, see if you can get it included in your new build from the beginning, and if not, double check to see the impact it can have on your warranty.